CityOfPhiladelphia/ais/docs/APIUSAGE.md

 ## <a name="AIS Feature Types"></a>AIS Feature Types

 ### <a name="Address"></a>**Address**
-* The following list of feature metatdata:
+* The following list of feature metadata:
   * `type`: "Feature"
   * `ais_feature_type`: The AIS object type represented by the feature (address or interesection)
   * `match_type`: The relationship between the 'normalized' query string and the feature response.
 Options are: